rickwassing/cicada-develop/docs/statistics.rst

 - **avClockLightsOut[Act/Diary]**.
 Average clock time of the the Sleep Window onsets (``Lights Out``) of type Actigraphy or Diary.
 - **avClockLightsOn[Act/Diary]**.
 Average clock time of the Sleep Window offsets (``Lights On``) of type Actigraphy or Diary.
 - **avClockSlpOnset[Act/Diary]**.
 Average clock time of the Sleep Period onsets of type Actigraphy or Diary.
 The Actigraphy Sleep Period onset corresponds to the first epoch Annotated as ``sustained inactive`` within the Sleep Window.
 The Diary Sleep Period onset corresponds to ``Lights Out`` + ``Sleep Onset Latency``.
+- **avClockMidSleep[Act/Diary]**.
+Average clock time of the sleep mid-point across all Sleep Periods of type Actigraphy or Diary.
 - **avClockFinAwake[Act/Diary]**.
 Average clock time of the Sleep Period offsets of type Actigraphy or Diary.
 The Actigraphy Sleep Period onset corresponds to the last epoch Annotated as ``sustained inactive`` within the Sleep Window.
 The Diary Sleep Period onset corresponds to the ``Final awakening`` clock time.
 - **avSlpOnsetLat[Act/Diary]**.
 Average duration in minutes between the onsets of the Sleep Window and Sleep Period, i.e. ``Sleep Onset`` - ``Lights Out``.
 - **avAwakening[Act/Diary]**.
 Average number of awakenings within the Sleep Periods.
 The Actigraphy number of awakenings are the number of segments *not* Annotated as ``sustained inactive`` during the Sleep Periods.
 The Diary number of awakenings correspond to the estimated ``Awakenings``.
 - **avWakeAfterSlpOnset[Act/Diary]**.
 The average duration of awakenings within the Sleep Periods in minutes.
 The Actigraphy WASO is the sum of the duration of the segments *not* Annotated as ``sustained inactive``, averaged across all Sleep Periods.
 The Diary WASO is the average ``WASO`` estimate across all Sleep Periods.
+- **avSnoozeTime**.
+Average duration of the time between final awakening and lights on in minutes, calculated as ``avClockLightsOn - avClockFinAwake[Act/Diary]``
 - **avSlpWindow[Act/Diary]**.
 The average duration of the Sleep Windows in minutes, i.e. ``avClockLightsOn - avClockLightsOut``.
 - **avSlpPeriod[Act/Diary]**.
 The average duration of the Sleep Periods in minutes, i.e. ``avClockFinAwake - avClockSlpOnset``.
 - **avTotSlpTime[Act/Diary]**.
 The average total sleep time in minutes calculated as ``avSlpPeriod - avWakeAfterSlpOnset``.